 Major and Minor Activities

-Theater: including productions, improvisation, monologues, stage combat, acting lessons, plays, theater games, and stage craft.
+Musical Theater: including productions, improvisation, monologues, stage combat, acting lessons, plays, theater games, and more.

 Music: including voice lessons, music production, instrument lessons, piano lessons, and vocal ensemble.